Article 4.3 – TERMS OF OFFICE FOR OFFICERS.

 Article 5.4 – VICE-CHAIR.
 The Vice-Chair shall aid the Chair in the performance of the latter’s duties in the manner and to the extent the Chair may request.
 Such officer shall preside at meetings of the Conference and the Executive Committee in the absence of the Chair and Chair-Elect.

 Article 5.5 – SECRETARY.
 The Secretary shall be appointed by the incoming Chair for a one-year term beginning with the adjournment of the Annual Meeting and shall perform the duties of Recording and Corresponding Secretary and be a voting member of the Executive Committee of this Conference.
 The Secretary shall be the liaison between the Conference and the Association staff with respect to the retention and maintenance of books, papers, documents, and other property pertaining to the work of the Conference.
 The Secretary shall keep a true record of the proceedings of all meetings of the Conference and of the Executive Committee.
 The Secretary shall contact Delegates and new members.

 Article 5.6 – CONFERENCE DELEGATE TO THE HOUSE OF DELEGATES.
 At an Annual Meeting of the Conference, the membership shall elect a delegate to the Association House of Delegates for a term of three years.
-The Conference Delegate shall represent the Conference in the House of Delegates and shall meet with and report to the Executive committee but shall have no vote before the Committee.
+The Conference Delegate shall represent the Conference in the House of Delegates and shall meet with and report to the Executive Committee.
 A member may be elected to this office only twice.

 Article 5.7 – DUTIES OF GEOGRAPHICAL DISTRICT REPRESENTATIVES.